-Day 7 - Nawalgarh Climb the twisting roads of the Aravalli Hills and round the final bend to see the massive Amber Fort loom into view (approximately 30 minutes).
+Day 7 - Alsisar Climb the twisting roads of the Aravalli Hills and round the final bend to see the massive Amber Fort loom into view (approximately 30 minutes).
 Pass Maota Lake before turning uphill, past the elephant stables, to Jai Pol (Victory Gate).
 This is the ancient capital of the Kachhawaha Rajputs, who gave their loyalty to Moghul overlords.
 From the spoils of war, they gradually built a fabulous complex of royal rooms, which now make up the Amber Fort.
 The fallen empire’s legacy, the opulent palace is packed with elaborate rooms of lavish murals, frescoed arches and delicate jali work.
 Don’t miss the sparkling Mirror Palace, covered floor-to-ceiling in thousands of reflective tiles, looking down over the picturesque Moata Lake.
-Later in the day, head deeper into the princely state of Rajasthan to Nawalgarh, leaving the city behind for a more relaxed village vibe (approximately 4 hours).
+Later in the day, head deeper into the princely state of Rajasthan.
+Then, leave the city behind and travel to the relaxed village of Nawalgarh (approximately 3 hours).
 Catch glimpses of life in the most colourful of India’s regions – sari-clad women carrying terracotta pots of water, bangles tinkling as they walk.
-If the sun’s still up, take a walk around the village, meet the locals and maybe take up a quintessential Indian pastime – cricket!
+Take a walk around the village and meet the locals before continuing to your final stop for the day, the small town of Alsisar (approximately 1.5 hours).

-Day 8 - Alsisar Travel to Alsisar, located in the Shekhawati region and uncover the artistic heritage of the area (approximately 1.5 hours).
-The semi-arid village of Alsisar is painted with legendary stories with its many hand painted havelis.
-Our accommodation for this evening is the breathtaking palace of Alsisar – Alsisar Mahal – built in the 17th century.
+Day 8 - Alsisar The semi-arid village of Alsisar is full of legendary stories with its many hand-painted havelis.
+This morning, join your leader on a walk around the village to discovery these beautiful and ornately decorated buildings, and perhaps say hello to some of the local residents along the way.
+The rest of the afternoon is yours to explore this peaceful town or enjoy your splendid accommodation, the Alsisar Mahal, built in the 17th century.
 With its grand courtyards, colourful dining arcades and heritage rooms it will certainly be a highlight of your trip.
 And the kids will love the pool!

 Day 9 - Delhi After breakfast this morning, leave the countryside behind and get back into the beating rhythm of Delhi by mid-afternoon (approximately 9 hours).
 Use the rest of the day however you like.
 Practice your bargaining skills in Chandni Chowk in the maze of shops and kiosks that sell everything imaginable, buy local crafts straight from the hands of the artisan in Janpath market, or gobble down street chaats (Indian snacks, including deep fried fritters and flatbread).
 Hear the story behind the man at Gandhi’s house, see one last ancient structure at Qutb Minar, or relax in the Mughal gardens.
 No doubt you’ll like to get together in the evening with your group leader and the other families for a special dinner.
 Your leader will have great recommendations on where to eat.